microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 Update the settings in a microsoftApplicationDataAccessSettings object that specify access from Microsoft applications to Microsoft 365 user data in an organization.

 ### [Update-MgBetaOrganizationSettingPersonInsight](Update-MgBetaOrganizationSettingPersonInsight.md)
-Update the privacy settings to display or return the specified type of insights in an organization.
+Update privacy settings to display or return the specified type of insights in an organization.
 The type of settings can be contact insights, item insights, or people insights.
 To learn more about customizing insights privacy for your organization, see:\n-  Customize item insights privacy \n-  Customize people insights privacy